On class groups of random number fields: Abstract

 \section{Abstract}

-The aim of the present paper is to add, in several ways, to our understanding of the Cohen--Lenstra--Martinet heuristics on class groups of random number fields.
-Firstly, we point out several difficulties with the original formulation, and offer possible corrections.
-Secondly, we recast the heuristics in terms of Arakelov class groups of number fields.
-Thirdly, we propose a rigorously formulated Cohen--Lenstra--Martinet conjecture.
+The main aim of the present paper is to disprove the Cohen--Lenstra--Martinet heuristics in two different ways and to offer possible corrections.
+We also recast the heuristics in terms of Arakelov class groups, giving an explanation for the probability weights appearing in the general form of the heuristics.
+We conclude by proposing a rigorously formulated Cohen--Lenstra--Martinet conjecture.